hfu/what3numbers/README.md

 I want to give a catchy name for the slippy map tilenames tile number.

 ## Specifications
-what3numbers is the tile number in slippy map tilenames concatenated by hyphens('-') in the [z, x, y] order, e.g., 2-3-1.
+A what3numbers is the tile number in slippy map tilenames concatenated by hyphens('-') in the [z, x, y] order, e.g., 2-3-1.

 ## Actual applications
 - what3numbers is in [module-spec](https://github.com/hfu/module-spec).
 The module-spec is used in producing vector tile datasets.